NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 1. Change the method name to something that is appropriate for what you want to test.
 1. Follow the instructions in the comments of the `TestMethod`.

--   If you are creating a new method within a test file, and want it to be run as a test, make sure it is preceded by `[TestMethod]` and contains `Utils.SetUpTest` and `Utils.TearDownTest` like in the template.
+-   If you are creating a new method within a test file, and want it to be run as a test, make sure it is preceded by `[TestMethod]` and contains `Utils.SetUp()` and `Utils.TearDown()` like in the template.

 ---